Cosplay and Weapons Policies

 Signs are not permitted unless they are an intrinsic part of your character’s costume.
 Personal message signs, fandom signs (such as “Will Glomp for Pocky,” etc.) and similar signs are prohibited.

 Clothing that displays messages deemed to be inappropriate or offensive to others (including, but not limited to, explicit language and sexually suggestive or racially offensive material) will not be permitted.
-ACross staff reserves the right to ask attendees to change or cover offensive clothing.
+ACR staff reserves the right to ask attendees to change or cover offensive clothing.
 Failure to comply will result in your badge being confiscated.

 Handling of Unacceptable Costumes and Props